mmaul/clml/README.md

 -   Platform: Posix compatibile platforms (Windows, Linux, BSD and derivatives)
 -   ASDF3 and optionally Quicklisp (This document assumes [Quicklisp](http://quicklisp.org))

-  Note: Default heapsize should be around 2560K for SBCL this can be done by set with the switch sbcl &#x2013;dynamic-space-size 2560
+  Note: Default heapsize should be around 2560K (On some systems it may need to be greater) for SBCL this can be done by set with the switch sbcl &#x2013;dynamic-space-size 2560